By Dr. Nicole Jarrett

 First, we must continue to broaden the reentry coalition.
 The criminal justice system is far from monolithic.
 There is a federal system operating more than 130 correctional facilities in addition to 50 separate state corrections systems, not to mention thousands of independent local jail systems and probation and parole agencies that supervise millions of adults on any given day.
 But corrections leaders, police, prosecutors, and judges from across these diverse systems all say the same thing: We cannot do it alone.
 That’s why criminal justice agencies are increasingly locking arms with those working in housing, behavioral health, employment, and other sectors to meet our reentry challenges with a unified front.

-To be successful, these nascent partnerships must be grow into a fundamental shift in how these governmental and nongovernmental actors think and work.
+To be successful, these nascent partnerships must be grown into a fundamental shift in how these governmental and nongovernmental actors think and work.
 This means policy, funding, and programming decisions must be made collaboratively across multiple agencies, in a way that is inclusive of the voices of those who have been affected by the criminal justice system.

 Second, we must scale what works.
 We now have a rich body of research on what works to reduce recidivism, and most corrections administrators now develop comprehensive plans that include these practices in a person’s reentry as a core part of their agencies’ mission statements.
 Yet, state and local agencies still struggle to fund and implement three essential elements across their systems.
 For example, when properly used, administering risk and needs assessments on people who are incarcerated is essential to ensuring they are connected to the right services and level of intensity of supervision.
 While nearly every state has now adopted such assessments, too many have yet to ensure the accuracy, fairness, and transparency of their use.
 In addition, supervision caseloads remain unmanageably high in most states, leaving probation and parole officers struggling to apply the research-backed support necessary to help a person change their behavior.
 For instance, in Alabama, supervision officers—who were responsible for approximately 200 individuals each—struggled to manage their caseloads, until the state invested in 100 additional staff.
 And far too often, treatment for addiction and mental illness is not accessible or delivered with sufficient quality to meet the needs of people likely to relapse and reoffend.